We and the house

 Cheese from Kaslab’n Radenthein, homemade ham, bacon and pastrami from our own kitchen, farmhouse sausages and cured meats from nearby farms, our own jams, and honey from our neighbour’s bees – they all come together to welcome the day.

 Because we dislike waste, guests are welcome to take what they can’t finish – as a small packed snack for later.
-And sometimes, Ulla can’t resist adding a touch of poetry – a few hand-written words on the little paper bag, to bring a smile somewhere along the way.
+And sometimes Ulla can’t resist adding a touch of poetry – a few handwritten words on the little paper bag, to bring a smile somewhere along the way.

 While outside the sun rises, Walter prepares breakfast with a twist